Risk Factors Dashboard

 A decline in equity and/or fixed income returns may impact the buying power of investment management clients

-The majority of our ASV is derived from our investment management clients, and the profitability and management fees of many of these clients are tied to assets under management.
+A significant portion of our ASV is derived from our investment management clients, and the profitability and management fees of many of these clients are tied to assets under management.
 An equity market decline not only depresses the value of assets under management but also could cause a significant increase in redemption requests from our clients’ customers, further reducing their assets under management.
 Reduced client profits and management fees may cause our clients to cut costs.
 Moreover, extended declines in the equity and fixed income markets may reduce new fund or client creation.
 Each of these developments may result in lower demand from investment managers for our products and services, which could negatively affect our business.
-Each of these developments may result in lower demand from investment managers for our services and workstations, which could negatively affect our business.

 Uncertainty or downturns in the global economy and consolidation in the financial services industry may cause us to lose clients and users